htw-imi-showtime/showtime-website/content/ss25/master/m5-fun-with-programming/process.md

 {{</section>}}

 {{<section title="Product Goal">}}
-The aim of our product is to develop an e-learning unit that introduces Programming fundamentals in a creative and interactive format, tailored specifically to the needs of international first-semester Media and Computing students.
+The aim of our product is to develop an e-learning unit that introduces programming fundamentals in a creative and interactive format, tailored specifically to the needs of international first-semester students.
 {{</section>}}

 {{<section title="Prototyping & Implementation">}}